Rosemary-benny/NAMASTE/README.md

-# namaste - The nowaste App
+# NAMASTE - The NoWaste App

 A collaborative project for a better environment, lesser climatic catastrophes and the holistic development of the society